altwalker/dotnet-executor/README.md

 # .NET Executor for AltWalker

-The .NET Executor provides a programming interface for exposing and executing your C# tests with AltWalker, to use the .NET Executor you need to create a console application and run the `ExecutorService` to expose your tests to AltWalker.
+The .NET Executor offers a convenient programming interface for exposing and executing your C# tests with AltWalker.
+To utilize the .NET Executor effectively, you'll need to create a console application and run the `ExecutorService` to make your tests accessible to AltWalker.

-Use `Altwalker.Executor` to execute your .NET tests with AltWalker.
-Follow [AltWalker C# Quickstart](https://altwalker.github.io/altwalker/quickstart.html) tutorial to get started.
+For executing your .NET tests with AltWalker, use the `Altwalker.Executor`.
+To get started, follow the [AltWalker C# Quickstart](https://altwalker.github.io/altwalker/quickstart.html) tutorial.

 Read the full documentation on <https://altwalker.github.io/altwalker>.

 ## Usage

-You need to create a console application and run the `ExecutorService` to expose your tests to AltWalker.

-Your console application needs to have a `Main` that registers your models and starts the executor service:
+To use the .NET Executor, you must create a console application and initiate the `ExecutorService` to expose your tests to AltWalker.
+Your console application should contain a `Main` method that registers your models and launches the executor service, like so:

 ```csharp
 public class Program {